Super Abrasive Wurtzite Boron Nitride

 As the hardest known material globally, diamond has long been prized for its strength and durability.
 But new research suggests that there may be materials even stronger than diamonds.

 Scientists have calculated that a material called wurtzite boron nitride has a greater indentation strength than diamond.
-They also found that another material, lonsdaleite, made up of carbon, is stronger than w-BN (made up of boron and nitrogen atoms) and 58% stronger than diamond.
+They also found that another material, lonsdaleite, made up of carbon, is stronger than w-BN (boron and nitrogen atoms) and 58% stronger than diamond.

-Researchers further explain that w-BN and lonsdaleite have slight changes in the directional arrangements of their bonds when compared to diamond, which is mainly accountable for one’s unique structural reaction.
+Researchers further explain that w-BN and lonsdaleite have slight changes in the directional arrangements of their bonds compared to diamond, which is mainly responsible for one’s unique structural reaction.

 The compression strength of w-BN and lonsdaleite is due to a mechanism known as bond-flipping.
 This happens when the atoms in the material rearrange themselves to resist the applied pressure better.
 The resulting distorted structure is far more powerful than the original, undistorted structure.